Note: The Brennan Center is not a participant in this case.

 The plaintiffs are asking the court to declare the map violates Section 2 of the VRA and enjoin the state from using the current map in any further congressional elections.
 The plaintiffs are also asking the court to require that the state adopt a new congressional plan that includes a second majority-minority district.

 On July 31, 2018, the Secretary of State filed a motion to dismiss the plaintiff's complaint, and on September 10, filed a separate motion to dismiss the amended complaint.
 On March 12, 2019, the court denied the first motion to dismiss.
-On May 31, 2019, the court denied the second motion to dismiss.
+On May 31, 2019, the court denied the second motion to dismiss, rejecting, among other arguments, the Secretary of State’s contention that the suit should be dismissed because plaintiffs failed to request a three-judge panel to hear their case.

-On October 7, the defendant filed a third-party complaint against U.S. Attorney General William Bar and the U.S. Department of Justice asking the court to either dismiss the case or issue a declaration that the Department of Justice erred in its preclearance review of the 2011 plan.
+On October 7, 2019, the defendant filed a third-party complaint against U.S. Attorney General William Barr and the U.S. Department of Justice asking the court to either dismiss the case or issue a declaration that the Department of Justice erred in its preclearance review of the 2011 plan.

 - Complaint (June 13, 2018)